 Items inside your Personal Vehicle

 The licensing that carriers get to legally transport vehicles does not technically allow them to haul household goods (e.g., furniture, clothes, and other personal belongings).
 So drivers that do haul your goods inside your vehicle are taking the risk of a hefty fine.
 But it is an extremely common request among our customers and most of our drivers are okay with taking the risk.
 If you choose to transport any personal belongings inside your vehicle, take the following into consideration.
 There may be a fee of $50-$200.
 We leave the decision to charge a fee up to the particular carrier hauling your vehicle.
-Try to keep the weight to a maximum of 150lbs and keep everything in the truck or rear of the vehicle.
+Try to keep the weight to a maximum of 150lbs and keep everything in the trunk or rear of the vehicle.
 If these two conditions are met, most drivers will not charge any fee.
-However, if you exceed $150lbs or cram your car full of goods, especially when they take up the back seat and passenger seat, the driver is more likely to charge you a fee.
-And the more stuff, the higher the feed.
+However, if you exceed 150lbs or cram your car full of goods, especially when they take up the back seat and passenger seat, the driver is more likely to charge you a fee.
+And the more stuff, the higher the fee.

 Avoid putting large and heavy items inside your vehicle.
 If you add too much extra weight, the driver may simply choose not to transport your vehicle.
 And the most important fact to keep in mind is that any and all personal items inside your vehicle are not covered by insurance (this is because the auto transport licensing supplied by the DOT doesn’t cover the transport of household/personal goods).
 Theft or damage is basically unheard of, but anything is possible.
 You load items inside your vehicle being transported at your own risk.